iomesh/docs/docs/Deploy IOMesh Cluster/install-iomesh.md

                  - key: kubernetes.io/hostname
                    operator: In
                    values:
-                   - iomesh-worker-0 # specific node label's value
+                   - iomesh-worker-0 # Specify the values of the node label.
                    - iomesh-worker-1
     ```